orbitalquark/textadept/doc/08_Preferences.md

 Textadept executes a *~/.textadept/init.lua*, your user-init file, on startup.
 If this file does not exist, Textadept creates it for you.
-You can use the file to indicate what you want Textadept to do when the application starts, such as loading additional modules.
-However, you are not restricted to just loading modules.
-You can run any Lua code you desire.
+You can use the file to indicate what you want Textadept to do when the application starts, such as changing the settings of existing modules, loading new ones, and/or running plain Lua code.

-## Modules
+### Modules

 It is never recommended to modify the default modules that come with Textadept, even if you just want to change an option in a generic module, modify the buffer settings for a language-specific module, edit file types, or add a small bit of custom code.
 Those changes may be overwritten when you upgrade Textadept to a newer version.
 Instead you have two options: load your own module instead of the default one, or run your custom module code after the default module loads.
-To load your own module, simply place it appropriately in *~/.textadept/modules/*.
-To run your module code after a default generic module loads, put your code in *~/.textadept/init.lua*.
-To run your module code after a default language-specific module loads, create a *post_init.lua* Lua script in the appropriate *~/.textadept/modules/* module folder.
-These methods are discussed below.
+For the most part you will want to use the second option because it is simpler and more compatible with future releases.
+Both options are discussed below in the context of generic and language-specific modules.

-### Generic
+#### Generic

 Many of Textadept's generic modules have settings you can change from *~/.textadept/init.lua* after the module is loaded.
 These settings are viewed from module's [LuaDoc][].
-For example, to disable character autopairing with typeover and stripping whitespace on save, your *~/.textadept/init.lua* might look like:
+For example, to disable character autopairing with typeover and stripping whitespace on save, your *~/.textadept/init.lua* would
+contain:

     _M.textadept.editing.AUTOPAIR = false
     _M.textadept.editing.TYPEOVER_CHARS = false
     _M.textadept.editing.STRIP_WHITESPACE_ON_SAVE = false

 Now suppose you wanted to load all of Textadept's default modules except for the menu.
+You cannot do this after-the-fact from *~/.textadept/init.lua*.
+Instead you need Textadept to load your own module rather than the default one.
 Copy the `textadept` module's *init.lua* (located in the *modules/textadept/* directory) to *~/.textadept/modules/textadept/* and change

     M.menu = require 'textadept.menu'